 - Export incentives were not extended too many sectors in SEZ’s whereas an export outside the SEZ’s enjoyed duty drawbacks and other incentives.

-Conclusion: measures-how it could be improved, balanced view on SEZ’s with example of china.
+Conclusion: measures-how it could be improved, balanced view of SEZ’s with the example of China.

 The word “Examine” means to probe deeper into the topic and understand the topic in detail.
 Here a candidate is expected to investigate and establish the key facts and issues related to the question.
 In “Examine” you probe deeper than “Comment” and in “Analyse”, you probe deeper than in “Examine”.